pyOpenSci/lessons/publish-share-code/share-code.md

 In this lesson, you will learn about using the version control platform, GitHub, to share your code.
 GitHub supports version control and provides collaborative features that help you manage contributions, track changes, and engage with the community.

-## Share your code using GitHub and GitLab
+## Share your code using GitHub or GitLab

 [GitHub](https://github.com/) and [GitLab](https://gitlab.com/) are both online verion control and collaboration platforms.
 These platforms allow you to: